Professional Guide

 At IEU you have plenty of resources to start practicing cases.
 Usually, companies expect junior candidates like you to have practiced at least 20 cases when applying to any internship opportunity.
 Feel free to practice individually, pairing up with friends, joining guided activities or any other option that you could find interesting but, please, make sure you practice!

-(3) Practice some drills and short exercises to prepare for the four main sub-exercises in a case interview.
+4. Drills → Short exercises to prepare each of the four main sub-exercises in a case interview

-• Talent & Careers Case Practice for Recruitment Processes Workshop.
+• Talent & Careers Case Practice Workshop.
 During this practical workshop, you will have the opportunity to practice a Case Cracking with the guidance and support of Sandra, a former Associate Partner from McKinsey & Company.
 For details and registration, click here.

 • Talent & Careers Consulting Thursdays.
 Practice cases with visiting consulting firms interested in meeting you and helping you prepare!
-Stay tuned for details on our upcoming Consulting Thursdays Spring Series.
+Stay tuned for details on our upcoming Consulting Thursdays Fall Series.

 • Mock Case Interview / Individual practice session with an expert.
 When invited to a case interview as part of your recruitment process, we can activate you an online individual practice session (up to 2 per school year) with an expert collaborator.
 Simply forward your invite or email in which it is indicated that you will be going through a case interview to the T&C inbox (ieu.careers@ie.edu) or your Career Coach.